 Cloud Support Automation

 We get it.
-Cloud infrastructure brings numerous security concerns.
+Cloud infrastructure brings numerous network security management concerns.
 This includes the lack of visibility between on-premises and cloud environments, monitoring security controls and changes, and maintaining compliance.
 Built-in security features may not be enough.
 In our latest Security Manager update, we add more cloud automation for your day-to-day tasks.
 For example, users whose firewalls produce large raw files, such as Microsoft Azure, can now expand the file size limit.
 This removes the need to export large files into another program for viewing changes and comparing differences, saving both time and visibility on one screen.

 We also add the ability to push rule, network andservice object changes through Policy Planner.
 Google Cloud Platform users can now get support through Security Manager, Policy Planner and Policy Optimizer for manual, batch and schedule retrieval.
 Depending on your device pack, this may also include device discovery, security rules, network objects, and services.